 Holding Space for Disabled & Chronically Ill Opera Artists in Canada

 In partnership with Loose Tea Music Theatre, Opera Mariposa launched a monthly series aimed at fostering dialogue and building community for disabled and chronically ill Canadian opera artists.
-The first session took place as part of #IndieFest 2021, supported by re:Naissance Opera and Tapestry Opera.
+The first online session took place as part of #IndieFest 2021, supported by re:Naissance Opera and Tapestry Opera.

 May 2021 Benefit + Awareness Campaign